Kansas City Current: Colors and crest

 Due to the short turnaround between the team's founding and the 2021 NWSL season, the ownership announced in January 2021 that the team would play its inaugural season under the temporary name Kansas City NWSL with temporary crest and colors; a full brand development process would take place so that a permanent team name, crest, and colors will be in place for the 2022 NWSL season.

-On October 30, 2021, the team revealed its name as Kansas City Current with new crest for the 2022 season.
+On October 30, 2021, the team revealed its permanent name as Kansas City Current with a new crest for the 2022 season.